The Trolleybus Museum at Sandtoft

 Home to the World's Largest Collection of Preserved Trolleybuses!

-Visit the Trolleybus Driving Experience page for details
+Trolleybus Driving Experience

 Located between Doncaster and Scunthorpe, the Trolleybus Museum at Sandtoft has over 60 historic trolleybuses in its collection.
 Many are in working order and on open days visitors can ride on them.
 Most of our trolleybuses come from towns and cities around Britain, but there are also a few important examples from around Europe and from Canada and New Zealand.
 To complement the trolleybuses, the Museum has a number of other historic vehicles, many of them diesel buses.